 If your ductwork is in generally good shape, a full replacement probably isn’t necessary.
 Minor issues can often be handled with simple repairs.
 Think small leaks at the seams, disconnected joints, or minor punctures.
 These problems can usually be sealed with professional-grade tape or mastic sealant, restoring airflow and efficiency without a major overhaul.
 Repair is also a great option if only a small, accessible section of your ductwork is damaged.
 As long as there isn’t widespread damage or mold growth, a targeted repair can be a cost-effective way to keep your residential HVAC system running smoothly and efficiently for years to come.

-Signs You Need a Full Replacement
+Telltale Signs You Need New Ductwork

 Sometimes, a simple patch-up job just won’t cut it.
 Ductwork has a typical lifespan of 10 to 25 years, and if yours is getting on in age, it’s time to consider a replacement.
 Telltale signs include visible mold, which can be a serious health hazard, or ducts that are severely tangled, crushed, or torn.
 You might also notice a significant increase in dust around your home, uneven temperatures from room to room, or strange noises coming from your walls.
 If you’re upgrading to a new, more powerful HVAC system, your old ducts might not be the right size to handle the airflow, making a replacement essential for optimal performance and energy savings.